dunsten/TestAutomation/hardware/Readme-New.md

 ## Hardware Project Documentation

 ## Overview:
-The Mock_DAQ project provides a simulated interface for interacting with a digital acquisition (DAQ) device.
+The Hardware project provides a simulated interface for interacting with a digital acquisition (DAQ) device.
 It includes functionality to configure digital channels, read and write digital values, simulate external signal generation, and test various operations.

 ## Project Structure:
 The project consists of the following files: